sjrom47/sjrom47.github.io/_pages/projects.md

 ![Vision Transformer Architecture](/assets/images/projects/vit-architecture.png)

-A complete PyTorch implementation of Vision Transformer (ViT) built from the ground up, following the seminal paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale."
+A complete PyTorch implementation of Vision Transformer (ViT) built from the ground up, following the paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale."

 **Technologies:** Python, PyTorch, Computer Vision, Deep Learning